-The School is a corporate body for public purposes created under Title 70 of the Oklahoma Statutes and accordingly is a separate entity for operating and financial reporting purposes.
+Carlton Landing, Inc., an Oklahoma not-for profit corporation described in Internal Revenue Code Section 501(c)(3), was formed for the benefit of a charter school to be called Carlton Landing Academy.
+The School operates under provisions of the Oklahoma Charter Schools Act through a contract with Independent School District No. 2 of Pittsburg County (Canadian Public Schools), as its sponsoring school.
+Approval was granted by the Oklahoma State Department of Education and School operations began in July 2016.
+The School is also a corporate body for public purposes created under Title 70 of the Oklahoma Statutes and accordingly is a separate entity for operating and financial reporting purposes.
 The School is part of the public school system of Oklahoma under the general direction and control of the State Board of Education and is financially dependent on State of Oklahoma support.
 The general operating authority for the public school system is the Oklahoma School Code contained in Title 70, Oklahoma Statutes.

-The governing body of the School is the Board of Education composed of three officers and eight community members.
-The appointed Head of Schools is the executive officer of the School.
-The Board, constituting an on-going entity, is the level of government, which has governance responsibilities over all activities, related to public elementary and secondary school education within the jurisdiction of the local independent school district.
-The School receives funding from local, state and federal government sources and must comply with the requirements of these funding source entities.
-However, the School is not included in any other governmental "reporting entity" as defined in Section 2100, Codification of Governmental Accounting and Financial Reporting Standards, since Board members are elected by the public and have decision making authority, the power to designate management, the responsibility to significantly influence operations and primary accountability for fiscal matters.
+The governing body of the School is the Board of Education composed of up to seven appointed members.
+The appointed Head of School is the executive officer of the School.
+The Board, constituting an on-going entity, is the level of government, which has governance responsibilities over all activities, related to public elementary and secondary school education within the jurisdiction of the local Independent school district.
+The District receives funding from local, state and federal government sources and must comply with the requirements of these funding source entities.